thirdweb-dev/contracts/docs/IDropERC20.md

-*Emitted when a max total supply is set for a token.*
+*Emitted when the global max supply of tokens is updated.*

 #### Parameters